 While it is sometimes necessary for a woman with gestational diabetes to take insulin, the condition can typically be managed through physical activity and the right diet, according to the CDC.

 Pregnancy and the Hallelujah Diet

 As all of the above sources mentioned, eating a healthy diet is one of the best ways to combat gestational diabetes.
-Olin Idol, one of our lead medical experts and author of "Pregnancy, Children and the Hallelujah Diet," explained that the way to ensure optimal nutrition for both mothers and their unborn child is to transition to the Hallelujah Diet at least six months before conceiving.
+Olin Idol, one of our lead nutritionists, researchers and author of “Pregnancy, Children and the Hallelujah Diet,” explained that the way to ensure optimal nutrition for both mothers and their unborn child is to transition to the Hallelujah Diet at least six months before conceiving when possible.
 Staying on the primarily raw, plant-based diet throughout the duration of pregnancy as well as during lactation is ideal for the healthiest moms and newborns.

-The diet includes all of the necessary and important vitamins and nutrients a mother would need during and after pregnancy including iron, Omega-3 fatty acids, folic acid, B12, calcium and iodine.
-All of these minerals can be found without adding meat or dairy products to ones diet.
-Though the thought of a "diet" can seem overwhelming during a time when mothers are already adjusting to pregnancy, the Hallelujah Diet provides all of the support and guidance necessary.
+A whole food, plant-based diet is foundational and provides most BUT NOT ALL of the necessary and important vitamins and nutrients a mother would need during and after pregnancy including calcium, protein, and iron However it is essential to supplement with the Omega-3 fatty acids (including a clean fish oil for DHA), B12 (Methylcobalamin form), Vitamin D3/K2 if blood levels are less than 50 ng/ml, magnesium and iodine.
+Though the thought of a “diet” can seem overwhelming during a time when mothers are already adjusting to pregnancy, the Hallelujah Diet provides all of the support and guidance necessary when followed as taught.
 Fueling the body with the plants of the earth that God so intended for us to eat is the optimal way to ensure strength, energy and nutrition for both mother and child.